Meet Our Team

 Debra provides leadership and oversight to the MVP department.
 Debra is the liaison between the US Department of Veteran Affairs, the state's approving agency-the Texas Veterans Commission, and Texas Tech University.

-Debra enjoys spending time with her daughter, Jordan, and their bird, Baretta and cat, Ivy.
+Debra enjoys spending time with her daughter, Jordan, their bird, Baretta and cat, Ivy.
 She loves to watch movies and Texas Tech football.
 She is honored to serve those who keep America safe and free!

 Bernice Flett has been a dedicated TTU employee since 1994.
 She currently serves as a Program Coordinator in the Military and Veterans Programs Office.
 Ms. Flett can assist with Federal and State of Texas educational benefits.
 Bernice's father served 21 years in the Air Force.
 She has personal experience in transition issues and can relate to veterans and their family members transitioning to civilian life.